autoplot/documentation/javadoc/org/das2/qds/examples/Schemes.md

-# org.das2.qds.examples.SchemesFor the various QDataSet schemes, show examples and documentation for
+# org.das2.qds.examples.Schemes

- each.
+For the various QDataSet schemes, show examples and documentation for each.
 This was motivated when trying to describe the output of org.das2.graph.ContoursRenderer.doAutorange()

  Note all QDataSets are "duck-typed," meaning if they happen to meet the requirements of an interface then they are an instance of the interface.

-Schemes( )
+# Schemes( )

 ***